vmbbz/betmirror/README.md

 ### 🌍 The Alpha Registry
 A decentralized marketplace for trading signals.
 > *A leaderboard of top Polymarket traders.
-Users can "One-Click Copy" any wallet listed here.
-Listers earn passive income from copiers.*
+Users can "One-Click Copy" any wallet listed here.*

 ### 🌉 Cross-Chain Bridge
 Fund your bot from anywhere.